6.7.11

 JULIE: Oh, my goodness!

 TOYAH: (laughs) I know!
 Davie Bowie, huge influence!
 Bowie kept me sane.
-The kind of middle glass girl in Birmingham in the early 70’s - when really all I was being educated to do was to get married young and have children - was pretty frightening to me.
+The middle glass girl in Birmingham in the early 70s - when really all I was being educated to do was to get married young and have children - was pretty frightening to me

 JULIE: That’s wonderful!
 I wish you guys would do a project together.
 That would be phenomenal!

-JULIE: That’s the impression I get that she has a reputation, at least here, of being one of those people who doesn’t leave the house very much.
+JULIE: That’s the impression I get.
+She has a reputation, at least here, of being one of those people who doesn’t leave the house very much

 JULIE: Right.
-Yeah, I can understand that.
-I don’t like being photographer either!
-Back to David Bowie, he’s another one who is very much ahead of the curve as far the crazy clothes and the crazy hair so that could’ve also been a big influence on you?
+I can understand that.
+I don’t like being photographed either!
+Back to David Bowie - he’s another one who is very much ahead of the curve as far the crazy clothes and the crazy hair so that could’ve also been a big influence on you?

 TOYAH: Oh, huge influence.
-And the thing with Bowie, he never had a bad day- he never did an outfit where he went "oh, mistake!"
+The thing with Bowie is he never had a bad day.
+He never did an outfit where he went "oh, mistake!"
 Everything he did was a revelation and an epiphany.
-You’d just look at it and go "woohoo!!!" and you just felt so connected to the future.
-For me he never made mistakes in the 1970’s.
-It was such a glorious decade for him.
-And you never had to forgive him anything.
+You’d just look at it and go "woohoo!!!"

 TOYAH: It is similar except I have better hair!
 (Julie laughs) It’s been around longer and it’s good healthy hair!

-In addition to your music you’re an amazingly accomplished actress.
+JULIE: In addition to your music you’re an amazingly accomplished actress.
 Unfortunately a lot of your stuff doesn’t make it here as far as the television and movies and stuff.
-I saw "Quadrophenia" and I saw you in "The Corn Is Green" (above) with Katharine Hepburn.
+I saw "Quadrophenia" and I saw you in "The Corn Is Green" with Katharine Hepburn (below)

 JULIE: Which is fabulous film.
 Was that a television project?

-TOYAH: It was by Lorelai productions in 1978.
-Katharine Hepburn and Geroge Cukor, the director, came over to England with Lorelai because they wanted to make "The Corn Is Green" (below), which is a Welsh classic play, in Wales.
+TOYAH: It was by Lorelei productions in 1978.
+Katharine Hepburn and Geroge Cukor, the director, came over to England with Lorelei because they wanted to make "The Corn Is Green", which is a Welsh classic play, in Wales.
 They were looking for two new young stars, a boy and a girl.
-And I auditioned with about 2000 young girls.
+I auditioned with about 2000 young girls

 Katharine Hepburn took to me immediately when I did the first audition.
-I wore a wig because I was working at England’s National Theatre and even though I was a punk rocker with bright red hair having just been in a seminal punk movie with Derek Jarman called “Jubilee” I wore a wig that made me look like a normal everyday person.
+I wore a wig because I was working at England’s National Theatre and even though I was a punk rocker with bright red hair and having just been in a seminal punk movie with Derek Jarman called “Jubilee”, I wore a wig that made me look like a normal everyday person

-So when I went to meet Katharine Hepburn the first time I wore this wig and she just took to me and I was called back the next day and I went back the next day without the wig.
-And when George Cukor opened the door to me he asked me if I’d like to take my hat off!
+So when I went to meet Katharine Hepburn the first time I wore this wig and she just took to me and I was called back the next day.
+I went back the next day without the wig.
+When George Cukor opened the door to me he asked me if I’d like to take my hat off!
 I said "it’s not my hat, it’s my hair!"
 (Julie laughs)

-We had these great conversations and when she started out in theatre in Washington DC she had terrible reviews about her manliness and her angular features and her discordant voice.
-And those reviews came at a time when her mother always used to come and see her in productions and the mother wanted her to leave the business.
-And it really badly affected Katharine Hepburn (below) so her to meet someone like me, who was just always challenging establishment, we got on like a house on fire!
+We had these great conversations.
+When she started out in theatre in Washington DC she had terrible reviews about her manliness and her angular features and her discordant voice.
+Those reviews came at a time when her mother always used to come and see her in productions and the mother wanted her to leave the business.
+And it really badly affected Katharine Hepburn so her to meet someone like me, who was always challenging establishment - we got on like a house on fire!

 JULIE: Did you and Katharine Hepburn become buddies?

-TOYAH: I wouldn’t say we became buddies, we were working together every single day for about six weeks.
-And in that time we did eat together, we talked a lot, she’d always invite me to her dressing room in the morning when my make-up had been done and hers was being done and we’d just sit down and talk about what life was like for me as a young girl being a singer and what it was like for her as a young girl.
+TOYAH: I wouldn’t say we became buddies.
+We were working together every single day for about six weeks.
+In that time we did eat together, we talked a lot, she’d always invite me to her dressing room in the morning when my make-up had been done and hers was being done.
+We’d just sit down and talk about what life was like for me as a young girl being a singer and what it was like for her as a young girl

 JULIE: Do you find that a lot of people didn’t take your acting seriously back then?